 Refine your drawings with layers.

 “Most art is taking a simple shape and then making it more complicated,” says Stanton.
 That’s why drawing digitally is easier and faster than with pencil or pen and paper.
-With Fresco, you can use layers to take your sketch from basic outline to fully realized portrait, easily hiding or removing lines and marks that you want to improve on.
+With Fresco, you can use layers to take your sketch from basic outline to fully realised portrait, easily hiding or removing lines and marks that you want to improve on.
 Find the right shapes on one layer, then lower that layer opacity to lighten your markings.
 Create a new layer, on which you can trace over your sketch and refine your subject without erasing old lines.
-Then you can add another layer and begin to draw even more detail and add color.
+Then you can add another layer and begin to draw even more detail and add colour.

 And don’t be too hard on yourself.
 To improve your drawing skills, you may fill journal after journal with sketches before you achieve the look or style you want.
 “Don’t be afraid of a bad drawing.
-It’s more important to practice than it is to have a polished piece at the end,” says Stanton.
+It’s more important to practise than it is to have a polished piece at the end,” says Stanton.

 Keep at it and you will get better.
-With practice, you’ll gain confidence, develop your own style, and build your portfolio.
+With practice, you’ll gain confidence, develop your own style and build your portfolio.
 These may be just the first steps on your way to a career in comic book art or children’s book illustration.

 You might also be interested in…